 - Yogurt or thick curd - 2 tbsp

-- Meanwhile, heat oil in a small pan and add the mustard seeds.
+- Meanwhile, heat oil in a small pan and add the urad dal and when it turns dark brown, add the mustard seeds.
 Once they splutter, add the asafoetida, shallots, curry leaves and green chilli.
-Fry well and set aside to cool.
+Fry well and set aside.

-- Add the fried tempering to the soaked semolina and mix well.
+- Add the fried tempering and chopped cilantro to the soaked semolina and mix well.

 - Pour the batter into each mold on the idli steamer.
 Cover and cook for about 10 minutes.
 Cool it for few minutes and then un-mould.
 Serve hot with chutney and sambhar.